A deep convolutional neural network that is invariant to time rescaling: Experiments

-The results in Figure \ref{fig:performance_full}.B demonstrate that, as expected, both the TCN and SITHCon showed perfect performance at the training scale.
-The dashed blue line in Figure \ref{fig:performance_full}.B represents chance performance of a hypothetical network that simply guessed the mean of possible target values on every trial.
+The results in Fig. \ref{performance_full}.B demonstrate that, as expected, both the TCN and SITHCon showed perfect performance at the training scale.
+The dashed blue line in Fig. \ref{performance_full}.B represents chance performance of a hypothetical network that simply guessed the mean of possible target values on every trial.
 As the testing scale deviated from the training scale, TCN suffered from rapid deterioration in performance, showing performance worse than the hypothetical network when the signals were rescaled even by a single bit.
-At large scales, the TCN performed very poorly, leading us to truncate the y axis.
-In contrast, the SITHCon network maintained low error rates for changes in scale between .6 and 2.4, and remained better than the hypothetical chance-performing network over changes in scale of about an order of magnitude.
+At large scales, the TCN performed very poorly (Note the y-axis is truncated).
+In contrast, the SITHCon network maintained low error rates for changes in scale between .6 and 2.4, and remained better over changes in scale of about an order of magnitude.
 As discussed above, adding nodes to the already-trained network would result in an exponentially large range of generalization without learning additional weights.